Sungup/sungup.github.io/_posts/2020-01-07-Installing-Ingress-Nginx-on-the-Private-Network.md

 I'll explain the next stage **"Installing Ingress on the Private Network"**.
 If you want access the dashboard, you can choose a method from two way, (1) run the `kube-proxy`, or (2) connect the dashboard to the ingress load-balancer.
-For the first method, we always run the kube-proxy on the terminal, but you can't login from localhost only, or apply complex settings.
-If you want access the dashboard from the remote PC, you connect the dashboard to the `Ingress-Nginx`.
+For the first method, you always run the kube-proxy on the terminal, but you can login from localhost only, or apply complex settings.
+If you want access the dashboard from the remote PC, you connect the dashboard to the `Ingress-Nginx` load-balancer.

-*Also, you can change the `ClusterIP` to `NodePort` directly for the dashboard.
+*(Also, you can change the `ClusterIP` to `NodePort` directly for the dashboard.
 In this case, the dahsboard occupy a port on the a server port.
-To share the 80/443 web port through all web service, using `Ingress-Nginx` is better solution.*
+To share the 80/443 web port through all web service, using `Ingress-Nginx` is better solution.)*

 1. *[Creating Self-Signed Certification for Local HTTPS Environment]*
 2. **[Installing Ingress-Nginx on the Private Network]**